fyemane/Tech-with-Tim-Python-projects/README.md

 # Tokyo-Ed-Tech-Python-projects
-Python projects I've done from Tokyo Ed Tech
+Python projects I've done from Tokyo Ed Tech.
+Created games with turtle graphics and experimented with matplotlib and sqlite3 libraries.

 http://www.christianthompson.com/